 Many of the churches we work with have never taken the time to put into writing things like policies and procedures.
 Or they may have processes that are outdated or no longer serving the church well.
 And in many churches, the roles of their elders and even staff members are unclear.

 When our interim pastors come in, they take the time to look at all of the church’s established policies and procedures (or lack thereof), evaluate their processes, and go over all job descriptions.
 They make recommendations to the church’s leadership, and then begin helping them implement any needed changes.
-By the time the interim period is complete and the church is ready to hire a new senior pastor, systems have been put in place and structure has been established that will help the transition happen much more smoothly.
-The new senior pastor can spend his first few months in his new church getting to know the people instead of having to overhaul the organizational side of things or work within a dysfunctional system.
+By the time the interim period is complete and the church is ready to hire a new senior pastor, systems have been put in place and structure has been established that will help the transitioning to a new lead pastor happen much more smoothly.
+He can spend his first few months in his new church getting to know the people instead of having to overhaul the organizational side of things or work within a dysfunctional system.

 Major Conflicts Within the Church Are Resolved